Mr-DinoBlack/Data_projects_TripleTen/Saving SuperStore Analysis Project README.md

 bankruptcy.

 Part 1: Profits & losses
-First, we'll try to identify the important centers of profit and loss for the superstore.
+Identify the important centers of profit and loss for the superstore.

 Among the pairs of dimensions (e.g., subcategory + region, or shipping mode + product ID) which are the two biggest profit centers and two biggest loss-makers?
 Justify your conclusion with a visualization.
 According to the visualization, the biggest two profit centers for subcategories are (Copiers,  & Phones).
 The stacked bar display illustrates that these two have the most profit.
 To be certain I took a further step and calculated the differences between the profit and loss.
 Copiers did not have any profit loss.
 With phones I subtracted the profit of $67,000 minus the loss of $11,000 to see a better understanding of how profitable that area was.
 And to coincide with these findings the two biggest loss-makers are (binders and tables).
 Here I also took a closer step and calculated the difference which ultimately ended up with a huge profit loss for binders and a negative loss for tables.
 These were my findings for the biggest loss-makers